Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Results

-Figure \ref{fig2}c displays the line cuts of the quantum conductance $G_{D}$ as a function of the interface channel position $y_{0}$ for $h_0$=4.3 nm, including both RSOC and Zeeman coupling.
-Clearly, $G_D$ with RSOC exhibits an asymmetric shape, as shown in Fig.~\ref{fig2}a.
+Figure \ref{fig2}(c) displays the line cuts of the quantum conductance $G_{D}$ as a function of the interface channel position $y_{0}$ for $h_0$=4.3 nm and $\sigma$=7.38 nm, including both RSOC and Zeeman coupling.
+Clearly, $G_D$ with RSOC exhibits an asymmetric shape, as shown in Fig.~\ref{fig2}(a).
 The green area is the SQD activation region, and the blue area is the DQD activation region, respectively.
-The colored symbols in Fig.~\ref{fig2}c correspond to selected points where the local density of states (LDOS) distributions and the associated current density patterns are shown in Fig.~\ref{fig2}d, illustrating the spatial localization and transport channels of the single and double quantum dot states. \\
+The colored symbols in Fig.~\ref{fig2}(c) correspond to selected points where the associated current density patterns are shown in Fig.~\ref{fig2}(d), illustrating the spatial localization and transport channels of the single and double quantum dot states.

+The PMF has opposite signs in the $K$ and $K'$ valleys (see Supplementary Fig.~S8(b)).
+However, the intervalley scattering in our system is absent, as established in previous studies on strain-induced gauge fields in graphene~\cite{Myoung2020}.
+Therefore, the two valleys remain decoupled and can be treated as independent subspaces.
+Furthermore, as shown in Supplementary Fig.~S8(a), the valley splitting is much larger than the relevant energy scales in our model, including the RSOC and the Zeeman splitting.
+Consequently, because intervalley coupling can be safely neglected, and a single-valley description is well justified, we focus on the qubit properties defined within the single $K$ valley.